Fancy-Templates/latex-thesis/README.md

 #### Useful Environments

 Originally, this module provided much more, a huge collection of macros which the original author (me ✨) found useful in his thesis.
-However, as these require a lot of getting-used-to,they have been removed from this setup.
+However, as these require a lot of getting-used-to, they have been removed from this setup.
 What remains are four environments (which you can find in the aforementioned [master thesis](http://dx.doi.org/10.18725/OPARU-50107) as well):

 - `abstract`: Provides an abstract section for the document.
 - `acknowledgements`: Provides an acknowledgements section for the document.